koles/pmlproject/README.md

 harder to interpret.

 In short, the plan is as follows:
-# Explore the deta visually, identify and apply necessary data cleansing
+- Explore the data visually, identify and apply necessary data cleansing
-# Simplify the feature space by identifying highly correlated features;
+- Simplify the feature space by identifying highly correlated features;
 create another feature set by applying PCA
-# Test promising algorithm
+- Select and train the promising algorithm with cross-validation
+- Select the best performing one based on the OOB error estimate from cross-validation
+- Run the prediction

 ## Data Exploration and Cleansing